Delphinium elatum aka Alpine Delphinium

 Alpine Delphinium, Larkspur, Candle Larkspur, Alpine Larkspur

-How to care for Alpine Delphinium
+How difficult is it to take care of Alpine Delphinium

 If you're looking for a plant that offers a moderate level of challenge, Alpine Delphinium is a great choice to test your gardening skills.